MicrosoftDocs/openapi-docs/OpenAPI/kiota/add-api.md

 1. Add an **apis.json** or **apis.yaml** file at the root of your repository on your main branch.
 1. Make sure the repository has a description and:
     1. The repository is public
-    1. Or the [kiota GitHub application](https://aka.ms/kiota/for/github) is installed on the repository, users are allowed to read the repository, and they are signed in kiota.
+    1. Or the [kiota GitHub application](https://aka.ms/kiota/for/github) is installed on the repository, users are allowed to read the repository, and they are signed into kiota.

 ### Example apis.yaml